Chapter 1: NX Monorepo Guide

 Tutorial Content

-8 sections • approximately 2 hours
+8 sections • about 2 hours

 Welcome to Part 2 of our NX Monorepo series!
 In Part 1, we covered the architecture concepts and patterns.
 Now it's time to put that knowledge into practice by building your own NX workspace from scratch.